Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 The new shorter shelf life is still a concern.

 Here’s the specific language from the FDA regarding expiration dates.
-You are welcome to take a look at the document itself, but the important language is in these two paragraphs.
+You are welcome to look at the document, but the critical language is in these two paragraphs.

-I don’t really expect you to read any of it, so I didn’t highlight anything.
+I don’t expect you to read any of it, so I didn’t highlight anything.

 Though, it’s there if you want it…

-And the definition is not clearly stated in their document.
+The definition is not clearly stated in their document either.

 The most important takeaway from those two very confusing paragraphs is that this arrangement was entered into on August 28th, 2024, which, at the time of this writing, was five months ago…

-And the short expiration dates are based on Novavax not being able to provide longer shelf-life data…
+And the short expiration dates are based on Novavax's inability to provide longer shelf-life data…

 This agreement started only 84 days after the VRBPAC meeting to recommend JN.1 on June 5th, 2024, and they would have needed to submit data around then…